 Clinicians in the Adult Services Clinic are advanced doctoral students in the clinical psychology program at Purdue University, which is accredited by the American Psychological Association.
 Clinicians are supervised by professors in the Department of Psychological Sciences, who are licensed by the State of Indiana.

 Client records and other information are managed at the center with strictest confidentiality, in accordance with all relevant ethical and legal standards.
 No information will be transmitted to any other individual or agency without the express permission of the client, except as required by law.

-To contact the Adult Services Clinic please call (765) 494-6996 and speak with Sara or Dianna.
+To contact the Adult Services Clinic, please call (765) 494-6996 and speak with Rogene or Sara.
 They will ask you a few questions concerning your problem.
 Shortly thereafter a clinician will contact you about scheduling an assessment interview.
 If you have any other questions about the Adult Services Clinic, feel free to call us at (765) 494-6996.

 Who comes to the Purdue Psychology Treatment and Research Clinic and why?